2021 inbound estimate for UK:

-At time of writing data from the International Passenger Survey is available for the first half of the year (January to June).
-However, due to COVID restrictions the IPS data was only collected at airports, not at ferry ports or the tunnel.
-There were 471,000 inbound visits to the UK in the first half of 2021 amongst air passengers (97% down on 2020), with these visitors spending £634 million (down 94%).
-You can find more detail on the latest 2021 figures here and on 2020 data here.
+At time of writing, data from the International Passenger Survey is available for the first nine months of the year (January to September).
+However, due to COVID restrictions for most of this period the IPS data was only collected at airports, not at ferry ports or the tunnel.
+There were 1.8 million inbound visits to the UK in the first nine months of 2021 amongst air passengers (93% down on 2019), with these visitors spending £1.8 billion (down 90%).
+You can find more detail on the latest 2021 figures here:

-Inbound visits are forecast to increase to 24.0 million, and spending to £19.2 billion.
-These are 59% and 67% respectively of the visits and spend levels seen in 2019.
+For the full calendar year, inbound visits are forecast to increase to 21.1 million, and spending to £16.9 billion.
+These are 52% and 59% respectively of the visits and spend levels seen in 2019.

-By the end of 2022 we are forecasting visits to have recovered to around 68% of pre-COVID levels.
+By summer we forecast that around half of pre-COVID inbound visitor volume will have returned.
+By the end of 2022 we are forecasting visits to have recovered to around two thirds of pre-COVID levels.
 We expect that it will take a few years for visit numbers to return to 2019 levels.

-We expect spend per visit to remain higher than the pre-pandemic norm, due to longer average length of stay as well as higher prices.
+We expect spend per visit to remain higher than the pre-pandemic norm, due to longer average length of stay as well as inflation.

-Forecasting at this time is difficult, given the fast-moving situation and the unique circumstances.
-Events are moving fast during the COVID-19 pandemic and the outlook can change daily.
+Forecasting at this time remains difficult, given the fast-moving situation and the unique circumstances.
+Events have been moving fast during the COVID-19 pandemic and the outlook can change daily.
 We stress that this central scenario is merely one possible outturn and involves several assumptions and simplifications due to the fast-moving and uncertain situation.
-VisitBritain’s central scenario forecasts therefore reflect a snapshot in time based on current understanding and a set of assumptions.
-Subsequent developments could change the outlook.
+In particular, we assume that no new variant will significantly disrupt travel behaviours or trigger a re-tightening of borders and restrictions.
+VisitBritain’s central scenario forecasts therefore reflect a snapshot in time based on current knowledge.

-We will revise our inbound forecast again throughout 2022.
+We will revise our inbound forecast again during 2022.

 We have also run a domestic tourism forecast.
 As with our inbound forecast, this represents a snapshot in time and makes a number of assumptions to provide an estimate of impact.
 Subsequent developments could change the outlook.
 Due to the uncertainty over the Omicron variant, the forecast has just been run for 2021 at present.